adamsol/Pyxell/README.md

 * C++17 compiler: Clang 5+ or GCC 7+.

-Note that generators are currently supported only in Clang (since they are based on C++'s coroutines).
+Note that generators are currently supported only in Clang, since they are based on C++'s coroutines (GCC 10 also supports coroutines, but as of version 10.1 the implementation is buggy, so it is not yet supported by Pyxell).

 Usage